Firstborn (Star Trek: The Next Generation)

 "Firstborn" is the 173rd episode of the American science fiction television series Star Trek: The Next Generation.
 The 21st episode of the seventh season.
 It was broadcast on television in April 1994.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Worf is visited by a mysterious Klingon saying Worf's brother Kurn sent him to help Alexander grow into becoming a Klingon warrior.

-This episode has an appearance of the Duras Sisters who also appeared that same year in feature film Star Trek Generations (1994).
+This episode has an appearance of the Duras Sisters who also appeared that same year in the feature film Star Trek Generations (1994).